jillytot/remote-control/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run server`

+This runs the express server for user authentication via JWT & Passport.
+Currently not integrated into the main project.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>